-Sarah has been busy with school and watching Gilmore Girls.
-Lee came down yesterday for a visit.
-Last week she did go off for some flying lessons with the Air Cadets, but when they got there the cloud base was too low and they had to return.
-I asked her if she had got any news, but she said no.
+Sarah has been busy with schoolwork and watching the series ‘Gilmore Girls.
+Last week she went for some flying lessons with the Air Cadets, but unfortunately, the cloud base was too low and they had to return to Harborough without taking to the air.

-Charlotte is still pregnant and I believe over the morning sickness.
-She and Lucas went to visit Nan on Monday and had a pleasant time, the usual bowl of Yorkshire Stew was awaiting their arrival.
-I rang Nan in the evening but she was already in bed as they had tired her out.
-When I spoke to Lucas on the phone he told me that he had great fun playing football with Nan!
-Lucas has been to the hospital to check on his malfunctioning kidney and the news wasn’t good.
-One of the kidney appears blocked and quite shrivelled, but he is too young to do anything about it yet.
-Though the tube to it is growing healthily and it may recover as he gets older.
-I do hope it doesn’t curtail the social side too much, of his future rugby playing career.
-Suraj appears busy working all hours, mostly on computers and eBay (I think) and Charlotte failed to get my a cheap iPhone with Vodaphone, so I am pressurising Sarah to have hers in a years time, as she got one!
-I now have the oldest phone in the house, what does that tell you?
+Charlotte, though pregnant seems to be over the morning sickness.
+She and Lucas went to visit Nan on Monday and had a pleasant time, the usual delicious bowl of Yorkshire Stew was awaiting their arrival.
+I rang Nan in the evening to find out about her day but she was already in bed as they had tired her out.
+When I spoke to Lucas he informed me that he had had great fun playing football with Nan!
+Lucas has been to the hospital for a check on his malfunctioning kidney and the news wasn’t good.
+One of the kidneys appears blocked and quite shrivelled, but as yet he is too young to do anything about it.
+The tube to it is growing healthily, so it may recover as he gets older.
+I do hope it doesn’t curtail the future social side of his life too much, or his rugby-playing career.

 Suraj appears busy working all hours, mostly with computers, buying and selling on eBay.